stain/ro-crate-paper/manuscript.md

 ## Packaging Workflows

 The use of computational workflows has gained prominence, in particular life sciences, typically combining a chain of open source tools in an analytical pipeline.
-While the workflows initially may have been used to improve scalability, it can be argued they both assist in making computated data results FAIR, but at the same time raising additional FAIR challenges when considering the workflows as important research artifacts themselves in order to capture and explain the computational method behind an analysis[ [https://doi.org/10.1162/dint_a_00033](https://doi.org/10.1162/dint_a_00033)<span style="text-decoration:underline;">].</span>
+While the workflows initially may have been used to improve scalability, it can be argued they both assist in making computated data results FAIR, but at the same time raising additional FAIR challenges when considering the workflows as important research artifacts themselves in order to capture and explain the computational method behind an analysis[ [https://doi.org/10.1162/dint_a_00033](https://doi.org/10.1162/dint_a_00033)

 Even when researchers follow current best practice for workflow reproducibility,[ https://doi.org/10.1016/j.cels.2018.03.014 https://doi.org/10.1016/j.future.2017.01.012](https://doi.org/10.1016/j.cels.2018.03.014) the communication of that outcome through traditional academic publishing routes with a textual representation adds barriers that hinder reproducibility and FAIR use of the knowledge previously captured in the workflow.
 Even as researchers the ambition of FAIR reproducible research, it has not yet become common practice.

-As a real-life example let's look at a metagenomics article in Nature[ https://doi.org/10.1038/s41586-019-0965-1](https://doi.org/10.1038/s41586-019-0965-1), where the authors have gone to extraordinary effort to document the individual tools that have been reused, including their citations, versions, settings, parameters and combinations.
+As a real-life example let's look at a metagenomics article [ https://doi.org/10.1038/s41586-019-0965-1](https://doi.org/10.1038/s41586-019-0965-1), where the authors have gone to extraordinary effort to document the individual tools that have been reused, including their citations, versions, settings, parameters and combinations.
 The _Methods_ section is 2 pages in tight double-columns with 24 additional references, supported by data availability on FTP server (60 GB)[ http://ftp.ebi.ac.uk/pub/databases/metagenomics/umgs_analyses/](http://ftp.ebi.ac.uk/pub/databases/metagenomics/umgs_analyses/) and the open source code in GitHub repository[ https://github.com/Finn-Lab/MGS-gut](https://github.com/Finn-Lab/MGS-gut) includes the pipeline as shell scripts and associated analysis scripts in R and Python.

 This attention to reporting detail for computational workflows is unfortunately not yet the norm, and although bioinformatics journals have strong _data availability_ requirements they frequently do not require authors to include or cite _software, scripts and pipelines_ used for analysing and producing results[ https://twitter.com/soilandreyes/status/1250721245622079488](https://twitter.com/soilandreyes/status/1250721245622079488) - rather authors are often penalized for doing so [cite?] as it would work against artificial limits on number of pages and references.